Illinois-IoT/main-project/tutorials/day1/day1.md

 ### e) Unique Files for Each Image

-We can try naming the images something unique.
+We can try naming the images with something unique.
 Let's try using the timestamp for this purpose!

 To do this, let's import the `datetime` package in Python.
 ``` Python
 import datetime
 ```

-To get the time, we can use the builtin function `datetime.datetime.now` to get the current time.
-We will then format the timestamp into something humans can easily read and understand.
+To get the current time, we can use the built-in function `datetime.datetime.now`.
+We will then format the timestamp into something human-readable.
 To do this, we will use `strftime` to format the `datetime` object.

 ``` Python
 current_time = datetime.datetime.now()
 time_formatted = current_time.strftime("%m_%d_%Y--%H_%M_%S")
 ```

-Can you find a way to use the timestamp in your existing code?
+Can you find a way to use the timestamp in your existing codes?

 We can replace the `os.system` call with the following.